shabarkin/pointer/README.md

 # Basic Usage

-The tool is developed and heavily based on AWS SQS, Lambda and DynamoDB services.
-Pointer has the `configure` subcommand for automatic deployment of IAM, Lambda, SQS, DynamoDB, and Autoscaling services.
-To configure all of these services the Pointer needs permissions to manage them, for simplicity we recommend providing to the Pointer the administrative type of account which includes all the required permissions.
-That's why I recommend using the separate AWS account, especially if you are using other Lambda functions within your AWS account.
+The tool is developed and largely based on AWS SQS, Lambda and DynamoDB services.
+Pointer has a `configure` subcommand for automatic deployment of IAM, Lambda, SQS, DynamoDB, and Autoscaling services.
+To configure all of these services Pointer needs permissions to manage them, for simplicity we recommend providing Pointer with an administrative type account that includes all of the necessary permissions.
+That's why I recommend using a separate AWS account, especially if you use other Lambda functions within your AWS account.

-## Creating the AWS user account in AWS Console
+## Creating an AWS user account in the AWS Console

 ### Instruction